ni/niveristand-telemetry-custom-device/Source/Quick Start Documentation/Telemetry Quick Start.md

 # Overview

-This NI VeriStand Custom Device provides a way of understanding the health of a VeriStand System by Logging System Channels for each PCL iteration.
+The Telemetry Custom Device enables data logging functionality to help you understand the health of a VeriStand system.
+It provides the ability to log system channels for each PCL iteration out of the box.

 # Repo location